 Assuming the existence of such a graph we apply some good old recursivity and bootstrap an Agora with the problem of building itself.

-- That is, we are tasked with solving the problem of building a system that allows participating users and entities to collaborate optimally in the face of adversity (such as biases and irrationality, but perhaps assuming good intent).
+- That is, we are tasked with solving the problem of building a system that allows participating users and entities to collaborate optimally in the face of adversity (such as biases and irrationality), maybe only assuming good intent.

-We bootstrap a Universal Basic Income experiment using an Agora with a set of simple rules:
+We seek to bootstrap a Universal Basic Income experiment using an Agora with a set of simple rules:

 - If you consider yourself under-privileged, you sign up to receive an income.